SilverThings/SilverWare/README.md

 # SilverWare
-Minimalistic, easy to use microservices
+Enterprise ready, minimalistic, easy to use Microservices implementation.